 The theme in Buzz’s Dungeon, however, is ingeniously different to the surrounding soundtrack: a bleak, piercing howl of cold industrial music whose bizarre and perhaps unintentional effect is to force us to empathise with the monster we’re fighting.
 It’s not the exciting action music you’d expect for a boss battle but a lonely, blasted, metallic dirge – albeit one with insistent, needling strings and ominous percussion that render it eminently listenable.
 Each game in the trilogy has a better score than the last, and Buzz’s Dungeon might – and this is not a slight – be the single greatest achievement of Copeland’s career.
 As an aural representation of The Metamorphosis, I think it’s just as valid as the Philip Glass musical; it’s also inspired a very good metal cover by ftmaxwell, who really brings out the plaintive cry at the heart of the track.
 By feeling and sounding so radically different from the rest of the game, Buzz’s Dungeon attracts our attention and invites particular analysis.
 I said that the Spyro universe lacks an omphalos.
 Perhaps we’ve found one.

-The track is oddly danceable, and indeed, the fight itself plays out much like a dance.
+The background music is a functional electronic dance track, and indeed, the fight itself plays out much like a dance.
 Many boss battles do, of course, with the continuous interplay between the AI’s strictly-regimented schedules of pre-programmed manoeuvres and the player character’s carefully-timed responses, but it’s particularly true of this one: when hit, Buzz is knocked back, emitting a faintly cetacean moan, then jumps aside like a chess knight, his dodges alternating left and right; the object of the duel is to manipulate Buzz towards the edge of the ring and eventually knock him into the lava, immobilising him long enough for Sheila, Spyro’s partner in crime, to step in with her stomp attack.
-Buzz is also capable of curling into a ball and rolling after Spyro with a fearful buzz-saw noise that either gave him his name or constitutes a remarkable instance of nominative determinism; when this happens Spyro’s only recourse is to flee in circles.
+Buzz is also capable of curling into a ball and rolling after Spyro with a fearful buzz-saw snarl-and-rattle that either gave him his name or constitutes a remarkable instance of nominative determinism; when this happens Spyro’s only recourse is to flee in circles.
 (Tellingly, Buzz only does this immediately after being burned; even the trait he’s named after is inextricable from agony.)
 Through all this vicious dance, we never really get a sense that Buzz is particularly in control of his actions or responsible for his behaviour – he’s simply carrying out his programming, and in his case that’s just as true diegetically as we know it is for all non-player characters in actuality.
-After Spyro has wounded Buzz twice, the monster starts conjuring a ring of protective flame with each dodge, emitting a guttural laugh as he draws it about himself.
-This is the only glimmer of positive emotion we’ve seen from Buzz since the moment he held that flower, and it’s not rooted in hatred or anger – he’s simply glad to be safe, cocooned from suffering.
+After Spyro has wounded Buzz twice, the monster starts conjuring a ring of protective flame with each dodge, giving a guttural laugh as he draws it about himself.
+This is the only glimmer of positive emotion we’ve seen from Buzz since the moment he held that flower, and it’s not rooted in hatred or anger – he’s simply glad to be able to make himself safe, to cocoon himself from suffering.
 It’s only when Spyro has burned Buzz four times that he really begins to lash out, no longer laughing, instead spitting waves of self-defensive flame across the ground, which Spyro must rhythmically leap over before making his next charge.
 Even these attacks, however, seem compulsive and animalistic, more like sneezes than conscious attempts to do harm.
 The fourth time Spyro knocks him off the platform, Buzz sinks, screaming, into the lava.
 Then he dies.

 Back to cosmology.
-The histories of fantasy and science fiction offer several useful precedents for Spyro’s world: Laputa, the floating island in Gulliver’s Travels, is kept in the air by means of a lodestone that magnetically repels it from the other island below, while Year of the Dragon acknowledges the influence of the giant’s cloudy domain in the story of Jack and the Beanstalk with Charmed Ridge, a level overtly themed around the fairy tale.
+The histories of fantasy and science fiction offer several useful precedents for Spyro’s world: Laputa, the floating island in Gulliver’s Travels, is kept in the air by means of a lodestone that magnetically repels it from the other island below, while Year of the Dragon acknowledges the influence of the giant’s cloudy domain in the story of Jack and the Beanstalk with Charmed Ridge, a level overtly themed around the fairy-tale.
 A vast number of video games had already featured floating platforms, of course – try constructing a rudimentary side-scroller without them.
 The innovation of Spyro, it seems, is to go all-in on this game-design cliché, shamelessly adopting it as the building-block for its magic-fantastical universe.

 The raw inexplicability of the wafting islands almost seems baked into the series’s premise, destined to become its signature visual from the primal moment the Dream Weavers was introduced to the mix.
 An uncharitable person might point out the similarity to the Hallelujah Mountains in James Cameron’s Avatar by James Cameron, a film whose towering mundanity ciscends its occasionally interesting visuals.
 Back in the world of video games, the lovely Grow Home manages something similar, but again, its levitating islands are locked into planetary systems – step off one and you’ll hit the ground, just like falling off any other platform.
 A more meaningful comparison might be made with the paintings of René Magritte, whose work might be described as (among other things) a decades-long exploration of levitation, and of sky.
 The Castle in the Pyrenees, one of his relatively infrequent landscapes, is an ancestor Spyro can be proud of.
 Despite its geographically specific title, it presents its subject-matter, a castle constructed atop a vast rock levitating above a sea, with a profound sense of dreamlike dislocation – who’s to say, really, that this castle is on Earth, or that this ocean has an end?
 As in most great works by Salvador Dalí, we’re afforded only a momentary glimpse of a surreal subject, with a vast and vacant backdrop that positively invites us to imagine what further mysteries might lurk in the off-screen infinity, turning us into creative participants through its careful balance of specificity and restraint.
 It would’ve made a great Spyro level.